-29. (1) A person shall not perform any task defined as maintenance, preventive maintenance or modification of a Guyana aircraft or its aeronautical products, unless such person is-
+29. (1) A person shall not perform any task defined as maintenance, or preventive maintenance on a Guyana aircraft or its aeronautical products, unless such person is -

-- (a) a pilot authorised by the Authority, limited to perform preventive maintenance on specified noncommercial Guyana small aircraft owned or operated by such pilot; - (b) an Aircraft Maintenance Engineer, limited to perform maintenance, preventive maintenance, or modification of an aircraft or aeronautical product for which he holds a licence; or - (c) performing maintenance, preventive maintenance or modification under the supervision of an Aircraft Maintenance Engineer, authorised to perform such maintenance who- - (i) personally observes the work being done to the extent necessary to ensure that it is being done properly; and - (ii) is readily available in person for consultation;
+- (a) a pilot authorised by the Authority, limited to perform preventive maintenance on specified noncommercial small Guyana aircraft owned or operated by such pilot; - (b) an Aircraft Maintenance Engineer, limited to perform maintenance, or preventive maintenance, on an aircraft or aeronautical product for which he holds a licence; or

-Persons Authorised to Perform G Maintenance G or Preventive is Maintenance on noncommercial aircraft.
+Persons Authorised to Perform Maintenance or Preventive Maintenance on noncommercial aircraft.

-- (d) an Approved Maintenance Organisation subject to the limitations of its Operations Specifications; - (e) an air operator subject to the limitations of his Operations; or - (f) a manufacturer holding an Approved Maintenance Organisation Certificate issued or accepted by the Authority may- - (i) rebuild modify or any aeronautical product manufactured by that manufacturer under a Type Production Certificate or Certificate; - (ii) rebuild or modify any aeronautical product manufactured by that manufacturer under a Technical Standard Order Authorisation, a Parts Manufacturing Approved Standard in respect of material, parts, process or appliance issued by the State of Design; and - (iii) where applicable, perform any inspection required by these Regulations on aircraft it manufactures, while currently operating under a Production Certificate or under a currently approved production inspection system for such aircraft.
+- (c) performing maintenance, or preventive maintenance under the supervision of an Aircraft Maintenance Engineer, authorised to perform such maintenance who- - (i) monitors and observes the work being done to the extent necessary to ensure that it is being done properly; and - (ii) is readily available in person for consultation; - (d) an Approved Maintenance Organisation subject to the limitations of its Operations Specifications; - (e) an air operator subject to the limitations of his Operations; or - (f) a manufacturer holding an Approved Maintenance Organisation Certificate issued or accepted by the Authority may- - (i) rebuild or modify any aeronautical product manufactured by that manufacturer under a Type Certificate or Production Certificate; - (ii) rebuild or modify any aeronautical product manufactured by that manufacturer under a Technical Standard Order Authorisation, a Parts Manufacturing Approved Standard in respect of material, parts, process or appliance issued by the State of Design; and

+(iii) where applicable, perform any inspection required by these Regulations on aircraft it manufactures, while currently operating under a Production Certificate or under a currently approved production inspection system for such aircraft.

-(2) A person shall not perform maintenance, preventive maintenance or modification under sub-regulation (1), unless he has received, where applicable-:
+(2) A person shall not perform maintenance, or preventive maintenance under sub-regulation (1), unless he has received, where applicable-:

-- (a) basic aeronautical knowledge and skill training in the area of maintenance to be undertaken; - (b) familiarisation training on the aeronautical product on which maintenance is to be undertaken; - (c) training on company maintenance procedures and documentation; - (d) training on aircraft maintenance practices and procedures; - (e) continuing training on topics relevant to the operations; and - (f) human factors training in the relevant aviation areas.
+- (a) basic aeronautical knowledge and skill training in the area of maintenance to be undertaken; - (b) familiarisation training on the aeronautical product on which maintenance is to be undertaken; - (c) training on company maintenance procedures and documentation; - (d) training on aircraft maintenance practices and procedures;

+- (e) continuing training on topics relevant to the operations; and - (f) human factors training in the relevant aviation areas.

-Persons Authorised to Perform Maintenance on commercial aircraft.
-30. A person, shall not perform any form of maintenance, required by the Act or Regulations made thereunder, for a Guyana aircraft or any of its aeronautical products operated in commercial service, unless such person is-
+Persons 30.
+A person, shall not perform any form of Authorised to maintenance, required by the Act or Regulations made Perform thereunder, for a Guyana aircraft or any of its aeronautical Maintenance products operated in commercial service, unless such person on commercial aircraft. is-

-- (a) an Approved Maintenance Organisation, who may conduct the required maintenance subject to its Operations Specification; - (b) an Air Operator, who may conduct the required maintenance subject to his Operations Specifications; or

-(c) a qualified person approved by the Authority to perform such inspection.
+- (a) an Approved Maintenance Organisation, conduct the who may required maintenance subject to its Operations Specification; - (b) an Air Operator, who may conduct the required maintenance subject to his Operations Specifications; or - (c) a qualified person approved by the Authority and the operator to perform such inspection.

-31. A person, shall not perform the inspections required by these Regulations made thereunder, for a Guyana aircraft and its aeronautical products prior to or after it has undergone maintenance, preventive maintenance, rebuilding, or modification, unless such person is-
+31. A person, shall not perform the inspections required by these Regulations for a Guyana aircraft and its aeronautical products prior to or after it has undergone any form of maintenance, unless such person is-

-- (a) an Aircraft Maintenance Engineer, who may conduct the required inspection subject to the limitations of his licence; - (b) an Approved Maintenance Organisation, who may conduct the required inspection subject to its Operations Specification; - (c) an air operator, who may conduct the required inspection subject to his Operations Specifications; or - (d) a qualified person approved by the Authority to perform such inspection.
+- (a) an Aircraft Maintenance Engineer, who may conduct the required inspection subject to the limitations of his licence; - (b) an Approved Maintenance Organisation, who the may conduct required inspection subject to its Operations